lino-framework/lino/docs/dev/choicelists.rst

 What are choicelists?
 =====================

-A :class:`lino.core.choicelists.ChoiceList` is a "hard-coded" list of translatable values.
+A :class:`ChoiceList <lino.core.choicelists.ChoiceList>` is a
+"hard-coded" list of translatable values.

-In plain Django, whenever you use a `choices` attribute on a database field, then you should consider using a choicelist instead.
+Wherever you use a `choices` attribute on a database field in a plain Django application, you should consider using a :class:`ChoiceList
+<lino.core.choicelists.ChoiceList>` instead.

 ..
     >>> import os